 Any Helpful Tips?

-- Schedule the project retrospective from the beginning of the project so it’s known to be expected.
+- Schedule the project retrospective from the beginning of the project so the team knows that it will happen.

 - Have it as soon as possible after project completion so momentum and knowledge isn’t lost.